 Life doesn't happen to you or for you.
 Life happens with you, at the same pace, unfolding together in the present moment as if reading chapters of a book.
 Try to learn to let go of your expectations and know your own limits before you reach them.

-There is something to be said about pushing back against your comfort zone because with practice, everything becomes a bit easier.
+There is something to be said about trying to let go of your default setting while pushing back against your comfort zone because with practice, everything becomes a bit easier.
 But after 30 years, I know myself, I know when I've reached maximum capacity, and sometimes when I'm done, I'm done.
 When it's time for me to leave, I say my goodbyes without guilt, take pride in pushing my boundaries, and make peace with my own limitations.
 The more you do it the easier it gets.
 You and your health are your first priority.

 I know my anxiety will probably never go away entirely, instead ebbing and flowing with my stress levels, but equipped with the learned tools to soften the edges, I know how to give myself the space and acceptance to be me in all my uneasy panicky glory.
 Some days I wish I could leave the house without all the worries.
 Some days my anxiety exhausts me before I can even manage the energy to leave the house.
 But if I wake each morning with the intention to do the best I can - well, there isn't much more I can ask for.